Nova is rarely left wordless.

 “Take the girls first,” Crux orders.

 “’Kay,” Mercury is a little surprised.
-If it were up to him, he’d leave the blond behind.
+If it were up to him, he’d leave the blonde behind.
 “Whatever you say, man.”

 It takes Mercury about thirty minutes to get Elysia and Nova outside.
 He takes Elysia first, covering her mouth as he pushes through the wall.
 He deals with the pain each time, but he doesn’t expect the uninitiated to take it without some screaming.
 Earlier, he’d been lucky that Nova had handled her temporary intangibility so well.